skuid/skuid-labs/experiments/pages/childNormalPageConverter/README.md

 ## Description

-Isn't it a huge pain to create a page and then realize you actually meant to have it nested in a master page?
+Isn't it a huge pain to create a page and then realize you actually meant to have it nested in a principal page?
 You can save it with XML surgery, but that's annoying and error-prone.
-And what if you have a page that no longer needs to be nested within a master page?
+And what if you have a page that no longer needs to be nested within a principal page?
 Easier XML surgery, but still XML surgery.

 Fret no more!